TTecLinc/peilinyang/_pages/about.md

 Hello, I'm Peilin.
 My research interests are centered in macroeconomics, international economics and finance.

+Currently, I'm interested in topics:

+1) Introduce cutting-edge statistics toolkit "Conformal Inference" into economics applications like policy evaluation, instrumental variables, and VAR;
+2) How news intertwines with agents in the economy and identification of exogenous effect of news shock;
+3) Macroprudential policy to solve demand externality of international financial arbitrage;

 ### Publications

 [Numerical solution and parameter estimation for uncertain SIR model with application to COVID-19 pandemic](https://tteclinc.github.io/peilinyang//files/UncertaintySIR.pdf) (with Xiaowei Chen, Jing Li, Chen Xiao).
 2020. *Fuzzy Optimization and Decision Making*